sheyua/RT-tddft/README.md

 		'cgsolver': Conjugate Gradient square solver, implemented by Xiaofeng Qian at MIT

+## Restart

+	To restart a terminated calculation, please specify init_step as the latest step number output from last calculation plus one.
+Please also make sure that other parameters including the bias potential, solver, method are all the same except <i>num_step</i>.

 #* Quantum Espresso README

 This is the distribution of the Quantum ESPRESSO suite of codes (ESPRESSO: